Illegal drug trade in Lebanon: Drug trafficking methods and impact

 According to a report released July 2023 by the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) and the German federal criminal police office (BKA), traffickers are increasingly using European countries to transport Captagon tablets from the Middle East to the Arabian Peninsula.
 The report adds that the extensive drug flow challenges European authorities attempts for dismantling trafficking networks and preventing the distribution of prohibited substances.
 In addition, the financial gains from drug trade contribute to international crime and may be linked to broader criminal operations.

 The EEMCDDA 2023 report revealed that an average of 127 million tablets were seized in European countries, with the largest seizure recorded in 2020 in Italy.
 In addition, Dutch authorities have reported discovering one or two large Captagon production sites in the Netherlands, producing annually.

 The report claims that the production and trafficking of Captagon is almost always linked to Syrian and Lebanese nationals who visit or live in European countries.
 The report makes note that European drug related criminals do not seem to be involved.

 The majority of captagon is reported to being produced and trafficked from Syria and Lebanon.
 Their main consumer market in are Gulf nations.

 Drug trafficking is often transferred in shipping containers, hidden among licit goods.
 When moved from countries within the region, and from the region to other drug markets trafficking will usually be by intermodal containers.
 Intermodal containers usually contain Captagon from Syria and Lebanon and cannabis from Lebanon, Morocco and Syria.

 In contrast, when Drugs are trafficked into the ENP-South region, records mostly uncovered large volumes of cocaine shipped from South America or diverted pharmaceuticals shipped from South Asia.
 In addition, trafficking by commercial air and maritime transport is generally associated with smaller volumes, but a wider variety, of illicit drugs.

 In 2021, the inspection on drug trade from Lebanon increased, leading a war on drugs.
 Hezbollah's alleged involvement in smuggling operations, along with the broader challenges facing Lebanon, strained the relationship with Gulf nations.
-The ban on Lebanese agricultural products by Saudi Arabia.
+The ban on Lebanese agricultural products by Saudi Arabia. in August 2026 in it was reported that the ISF foiled an attempt to smuggle 5,000 Captagon pills to Saudi Arabia using a shipping company attempting to conceal the pills in a flowerpot box.